nhs-england-tools/repository-template/README.md

 ## Installation

-By including preferably a one-liner or if necessary a set of clear CLI instructions we increase user experience.
+By including preferably a one-liner or if necessary a set of clear CLI instructions we improve user experience.
 This should be a frictionless installation process that works on various operating systems (macOS, Linux, Windows WSL) and handles all the dependencies.

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/org/repo/branch/install.sh)"